TaitoUnited/wordpress-template/README.md

 * Only for production environment: Configure correct IP on DNS record.
 * Only for production environment: Configure app url in `taito-config.sh`.
 * Run `taito env apply:ENV` to create an environment.
 * At some point you will be asked to create basic auth credentials.
-The basic auth credentials are used only for hiding non-production environments.
-Therefore you can use the same basic auth credentials for all environments and the credentials don't have to be strong.
-But still do not reuse the same password for multiple projects.
-Update the basic auth credentials in the beginning of this `README.md` so that also non-developers can have access.
+The basic auth credentials are used only for hiding non-production environments, but since WordPress has security issues, it's best to use a strong autogenerated password for each environment.
+You can always show the password with `taito info:ENV` and share it with `taito passwd share`.
 * Deploy wordpress to the newly created environment by pushing/merging some changes to the environment branch in question.
-* Immediately generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`).
-The initial admin password is: `initial-password-change-it-on-wp-admin-immediately`.
+* Generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`).
+The initial admin password is: `admin-pass-change-it-7983p4nWgRE2p4No2d9`.
 If the admin account is shared, save the new password to a secure shared location.
 And never use the same admin password for every environment, as dev database is committed to git.

+Configuring file persistence (for media, etc):

+* Persistent volume claim (PVC) is disabled by default.
+This means that all data must be saved either to database or storage bucket.
+Try to use wordpress plugins that do not save any permanent data to local disk.
+If this is not possible, you can enable PVC in `taito-config.sh` with the `wordpress_persistence_enabled` setting.
+With the setting enabled, the data from `wordpress/data` folder will be copied automatically to the permanent volume by the `wordpress/template-copy.sh` script.
-* Install and configure one of the following plugins.
+* You can store media files to a storage bucket with one of the following wp-plugins.
 Note that bucket and service account was already created by Terraform.
 You can open the bucket with `taito open storage:ENV` and the service account details with `taito open services:ENV`.
   * [wp-stateless](https://wordpress.org/plugins/wp-stateless/) for Google Cloud.
 Settings: mode=`Stateless`, bucket=`wordpress-template-ENV`, bucket folder=`/media`, create a JSON key for `wordpress-template-ENV` service account from gcloud console (`taito open project:ENV` -> APIs & Services -> Credentials -> Create service account key).
   * [https://github.com/humanmade/S3-Uploads](S3-Uploads) for AWS.
 * Remember to delete the service account keys that you created in the previous step from your local disk.

-* If the staging database does not contain any condifidential data, you can add the staging database password to `docker-compose.yaml` for development purposes.
-TODO add support for fetching it automatically from secrets.
-* Persistent volume claim (PVC) is disabled by default.
-This means that all data must be saved either to database or storage bucket.
-Try to use wordpress plugins that do not save any permanent data to local disk.
-If this is not possible, you can enable PVC in `taito-config.sh` with the `wordpress_persistence_enabled` setting.
-With the setting enabled, the data from `wordpress/data` folder will be copied automatically to the permanent volume by `wordpress/template-copy.sh` script.
+* TODO backup all persistent volumes to a bucket -> separate process or use a wordpress plugin.

 #### Kubernetes